the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Logistics no longer lists Evasive Maneuvers or Operational Range as requisite promotions, but lists Aerial Bombardment III as one.

 Tile Improvement Changes:
+- Artificial oases are now available at Land Remediation and can be built on Desert Swamps (gaining an additional +1 Food, +3 Water if built on those tiles).
+However, the Water they award enemy factions for pillaging them is doubled.
 - Grasslands is severely nerfed to curtail its absurd adjacency bonuses; it only gains yields once with the appropriate tile adjacency instead of stacking, and no longer increases Happiness at all.
 However, it no longer drains Water from fresh water tiles, and gains +1 Food at Atmosphere Remediation.
 - Moisture traps gain +1 Water at Atmosphere Remediation.
 - Solar collectors take less time to build (10 turns on Standard speed) and gain +1 Production at Atmosphere Remediation.
-- Terrace farms buffed to add +2 base Food with another +1 with adjacent Grasslands.
+- Terrace farms buffed to add +2 base Food with another +1 from having at least 1 adjacent Grasslands.
 - Tree plantations can now be built on Hills and Swamps with the appropriate techs.
 Desert and Permafrost is still off-limits.
 - Wind farms gain +1 Production at Plastics and another +1 at Atmosphere Remediation; if built on water they gain another +1 at Ocean Remediation.
+- Most of the Great Improvements have been buffed:
+	- Academies now gain +3 Science instead of +2 from the relevant techs.
+	- Manufactories now start at +4 Production and scale to +12 from tech progression, along with +2 Food/Science.
+	- Outposts gain an additional +4 Production with Combined Arms.
+	- Prison farms gain an additional +4 Production with Social Engineering.
+	- Seminaries now start at +4 Faith, increasing to +6 with Education, but no longer provide any Culture on their own.
+	- Settlements now gain an additional +2 Water/Science from tech progression.